piotrmurach/pastel/README.md

 ### 2.2 Decorate

-This method is a lower level string styling call that takes as the first argument the string to style and any number of attributes, and returns string wrapped in styles.
+This method is a lower level string styling call that takes as the first argument the string to style followed by any number of color attributes, and returns string wrapped in styles.

 ```ruby
 pastel.decorate('Unicorn', :green, :on_blue, :bold)
 ```

-This method will be useful in situations where colors are provided as a list of parameters.
+This method will be useful in situations where colors are provided as a list of parameters have been generated dynamically.

 ### 2.3 Detach